DanMorriss/nialls-barbershop/README.md

 **Relevant Content**<br>
 - Make sure all the available haircut services are listed on the site.
-- Display a map to the barbershop.
+- Display the barbershop address so users can find it.
-- Display only available time slots when booking a service.
+- Only allow users to book available time slots.

 **Responsiveness**<br>
 - Create a responsive website that works on every device and screen size.<br><br>